-We are delighted to be able to bring to you the 2015 International Women's Day of Prayer program packet.
-This year's packet entitled, "It Is Well (The Woman, the Prophet, and the Prayer)" was written by Carolyn Rathbun Sutton, our women's ministries devotional book editor.
+We are delighted to be able to bring to you the 2016 International Women's Day of Prayer program packet.
+This year's packet entitled, "Daring to Ask for MORE (Four Divine Keys to Abundant Spiritual Blessings)" was written by Melody Mason and edited by Carolyn Kujawa.

 Since 1990, the Department of Women's Ministries at the General Conference has promoted a special day when women have the opportunity to strengthen their spiritual bonds as they pray for and with each other.
 The International Women's Day of Prayer is the first Sabbath of each March.